6 Powerful Strategies on How to Choose Books to Read

 - choose books for specific needs

-You may find children choose books that are too hard or too easy but thatis part of the process.
-They won’t understand their own reading until they choose books that they can’t read or don’t want to read.
-Of course, very young children will not choose books to read independently but they can start the process from an early age.
+Children may pick books that are too hard or too easy but this is part of the process.
+They won’t understand their own reading preferences and ability until they choose books that they can’t read or don’t want to read.
+Very young children will not choose books to read independently but they can start the process from an early age.

 Choosing a good book can be an overwhelming task for many children.
 As teachers, we can guide them through the process.
 With a few effective strategies, it gets easier and becomes a habit for a lifetime.
 So, how do we help children make appropriate, independent choices?
 Here are a few strategies to help.